contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/03_assertions/02_assertions-basics.md

 # Assertions display

-In the same spirit as xUnit tools in different languages, DHC uses the green color for successful assertions and the red one for failures.
+In the same spirit as xUnit tools in different languages, Restlet Client uses the green color for successful assertions and the red one for failures.

 The following screenshots provide a sample use of assertions within the **Assertions** tab.